booch/presentations/Nothing-Is-Easy/slides.md

 * Hit `P` to toggle presenter notes
     * References
-    * More details than I will talk about
+    * Details I don't have time to cover

 ???

 * If you want to follow along, or see the slides later, here's the URL.
     * It'll be in the lower right corner.
 * Hit `P` for presenter notes.
-    * Notes have links to things I reference.
+    * The notes have links to resources I reference in the talk.
-    * Notes have more info than I'll talk about in some cases.
+    * The notes have more details than I have time to talk about.

 ---
 class: middle, center, image-only